Katie Pleming

 Background

 Dr Katie Pleming is a Lecturer in French and Francophone Studies at the University of Edinburgh.
 She joined Edinburgh in 2021 as an Early Career Fellow after completing her PhD at the University of Cambridge.
-Her current research explores postcolonial intermediality in work by contemporary French and francophone female filmmakers.
-Her first monograph, Marguerite Duras and Claire Denis: Cinema at the Edge of the Political (in preparation for Legenda), examines the links between ethics, politics and experimental cinematic form.
-She is co-editor of the volume Rage: Affect and Resistance in Post-1968 French and Francophone Culture and Thought (forthcoming, Peter Lang), and is currently co-editing a special issue on care for Paragraph.
+Her research reflects on connections between cinematic representation, ethics, and politics.
+Her current research focuses on postcolonial intermediality in work by contemporary French and francophone female filmmakers.

 Undergraduate teaching